Kitware/VTK/IO/ADIOS2/ReadMe.md

 ##Public VTK classes:

+- **vtkADIOS2ImageCoreReader.h/.cxx** : a generic multiblock reader for image data developed at Kitware Inc. It will use existing arrays to populate dimension of the image, adding timesteps info, point and cell data accordingly.
+No predefined schema is needed.
+It can work in serial or MPI mode.

 - **vtkVARMultiBlock .h/.cxx** : multiblock reader for ImageData and UnstructuredData types using VTK ADIOS2 Readers (VAR) implementation developed at Oak Ridge National Laboratory (ORNL).
 Reads bp files/streams with a vtk.xml attribute schema the reuses the [VTK XML file formats schemas](https://vtk.org/wp-content/uploads/2015/04/file-formats.pdf)

+## **Core: VTK ADIOS2 CORE READERS**

+Developed at Kitware Inc
+- **vtkADIOS2CoreArraySelection.h/.cxx**: Array selection for client and server communication
+- **vtkADIOS2CoreTypeTraits.h** TypeTraits from adios2 type to vtk type

 ## **VAR: VTK ADIOS2 READERS**